Kihoku, Mie

 Kihoku (紀北町, Kihoku-chō) is a town located in Mie Prefecture, Japan.
 As of 1 August 2021, the town had an estimated population of 15,077 in 7876 households and a population density of 59 persons per km².
 The total area of the town was 257.01 sqkm.

 Geography

 Kihoku is located in southeastern the Kii Peninsula in southern Mie Prefecture, facing the Pacific Ocean.
-Kihoku is surrounded by river, sea, and mountain, and has a beautiful setting.